Booked a trip to Redang Island? Or thinking about heading to Redang Island and wondering what to do in Redang Island, Malaysia?

 Go Scuba Diving

-One of the best activities at Pulau Redang is definitely to go scuba diving!
-Redang Island is located within a protected marine park and there is some great underwater action here.
-There are over 20 dive sites!
+When it comes to Redang Island – what to do?
+Scuba diving is often the number one activity that comes to mind.
+Scuba diving is one the best activities at Pulau Redang and thanks to Redang Island being located within a protected marine park and there is some great underwater action here.
+With over 20 dive sites – you’ll never be short on Pulau Redang activities!

-It’s possible to do your diving certification on Redang, go out for dives if you are already certified or do a “discovery dive” if you are a beginner.
+If you’ve never dived before – then one of the activities in Pulau Redang, Malaysia I recommend is to do your diving certification.
+Otherwise, you can go out for dives if you are already certified or do a “discovery dive” if you are a beginner.

 You can book diving tours through most resorts or click here to book a day tour with three dives now.

-If you are not a diver, don’t worry.
-One of the top things to do in Pulau Redang is to go snorkelling and you can still have amazing experiences without diving down deep!
+If you are not a diver, don’t worry as the next top Redang what to do activity is snorkelling.
+For the non divers, snorkelling is one of the top things to do in Pulau Redang, as you can still have amazing experiences without diving down deep!

 As stated above, the waters around Redang have amazing biodiversity and you can see a lot.
 It’s easy to hop on a boat tour to some great snorkelling sites or you can snorkel off the beach for some great views in some locations.
 Many resorts rent out snorkelling equipment.

-For snorkelling which you can access without a boat, try the water in front of Redang Kalong Resort at Teluk Kalong for baby black tip sharks.
+For snorkelling activities in Redang Island which you can access without a boat, try the water in front of Redang Kalong Resort at Teluk Kalong for baby blacktip sharks.
 Another option is Teluk Dalam in front of Taaras resort where there are coral reefs to the sides of the bay.

 I do highly recommend you add snorkelling or diving at least once to your list of what to do in Pulau Redang, Malaysia.